ndlib/dam-ecosystem-mapping/README.md

 * Pending - Waiting on a conversation to better understand
 * First Pass - Written as a matter of starting a conversation.

+### Directonal Arrows

+Bi-directional - Both elements know of each other Uni-directional - The pointing element knows about the target of the arrow, the targeted element does not know about the pointing element

 ### Concering Applications

 This documentation does not look to articulate what "goes in" an application.
 Instead to define the technology (in particular storage) and interactions between systems.